techtalkdc/Open-Governance/topics.md

 * Session Title:
 * Preferred Timeframe:
-* Event Type: [Pick one: 50-min Lecture, Lightning Talk, 2-3 Hour Workshop, All Day Workshop (plan for a Saturday)]
+* Event Type: [Pick one: 50-min Lecture, Lightning Talk, Panel Event, 2-3 Hour Workshop, All Day Workshop (plan for a Saturday)]
 * Summary:
 * Presenter Name(s):
 * Presenter E-mail(s):
 * Presenter GitHub Account:
 * Presenter Blog:
+* Presenter image to include on Meetup.com:
 * Audience Skill Level: [All Skill Levels, Beginners, Intermediate, Advanced]
 * Requirements: [A/V, room setup, or any other needs]
 * Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.